 I called the wholesalers.
 At least I still had the samples so I knew where everything came from.
 Back then, it was not a common practice to give an interior designer– without a storefront, a wholesale account, but they took pity on me and granted me wholesale accounts!

 Meanwhile, I had a connection at the DA’s office through a close friend and pressed criminal charges.

 This is the district attorney of New York City.
 You got that, right?

 Granted, they had far larger fish to fry than an unsavory miscreant running off with 30k worth of carpeting sold to some Westchester pillow-fluffer.
 But, they should’ve been straight with me from the get go.
 Instead, it took them nearly a year to blow me off.

 I know what you’re going to say.
 Why didn’t you hire a lawyer, Laurel?

 Right.
 That’s a reasonable question.
-I didn’t have a lawyer, but our three-year-old’s psychologist (yes, you heard that right) recommended a local White Plains lawyer, Ed Frey.
+I didn’t have a lawyer, but our three-year-old’s psychologist (yes, you heard that right.
+Our three-year-old had a psychologist) recommended a local White Plains lawyer, Ed Frey.